Global existence of quasi-stratified solutions for the confined IPM equation: Mathematical setting and preliminares

-As our objective is the global stability and decay to equilibrium of sufficiently small perturbations, it seems natural to consider $\rho(0)|_{\partial\Omega}=0$.
+As our objective is to obtain global stability and decay to equilibrium of sufficiently small perturbations, it seems natural to consider $\rho(0)|_{\partial\Omega}=0$.
 Then, by the transport character of (\ref{transport_eq}) the initial condition is preserved in time $\rho(t)|_{\partial\Omega}=0$ as long as the solution exists.
-In addition, taking derivatives in Darcy's law, using the incompressibility condition, and restringing to the boundary we have that
+In addition, taking derivatives in Darcy's law, using the incompressibility condition, and restricting to the boundary we have